 Adults with ADD have dealt with the condition and its impact on their quality of life since childhood, but often only receive a diagnosis and ADHD treatment as adults.
 Symptoms may occur in varying levels, but they are always present and never occur episodically.
 Frequently, the ADHD adult has co-existing psychiatric disorders, such as bipolar disorder, depression, antisocial personality disorder, or learning impairments.
 Often these adults have developed unhealthy coping mechanisms, such as alcohol or substance abuse, in an attempt to self-medicate their symptoms.

-Prior to publication of the new DSM-V, the DSM-IV criteria required that adult report that symptoms, causing impaired quality of life, were present before 7 years of age (even if the adult was never diagnosed as a child).
+Prior to the publication of the new DSM-V, the DSM-IV criteria required that adults report that symptoms, causing impaired quality of life, were present before 7 years of age (even if the adult was never diagnosed as a child).
 The new DSM-V revision states that symptoms must have been present prior to 12 years of age with no requirement that they created impairment at that time.
-By increasing age of onset and taking away the impairment requirement, adults can more easily get the help they need.
+By increasing the age of onset and taking away the impairment requirement, adults can more easily get the help they need.

 Treatment Overview for Adult ADD